Pattern Matching in C#

 Have you counted all the patterns?

-Also, Pattern Matching gives us many ways to combine them.
+Pattern matching also provides many ways to combine them.

 Very quickly, we can make unreadable code.